Information about overnight stay

 After the procedure

-Your child will be taken to the Recovery area.
-Parents are not permitted in Recovery.
-As soon as your child is awake they will be brought to the Ward where they will stay overnight.
+As soon as your child is awake in Recovery, they will be brought to the post-operative ward.

 Your child may be upset when they wake up.
 This is common after anaesthesia but does not necessarily mean they are in pain and children usually settle after a while.
 It is important to keep them within their own bed space, either on the bed or on your lap.